tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 <symbol> <left> <bottom> <right> <top> <page>

-In this box file format, a special line must be inserted after a series of lines to indicate the a end-of-line.
+In this box file format, a special line must be inserted after a series of lines to indicate an end-of-line.

 ### Box File Fornat - Second Option